bueler/sia-fve/petsc/grn/mcb/README.md

 Warning: These scripts are not finished!

-Do this as preprocessing:

-    $ ./getmcb.sh  # downloads 1.7Gb file from NSIDC site and generates `mcb4500.nc`
+The first step of preprocessing is to download a 1.7Gb file `MCdataset-2014-11-19.nc` from NSIDC site and generate a coarser version with a stride.
+A stride of 30 gives 30*150m = 4500m, thus `mcb4500.nc`:

+    $ ./getmcb.sh 30 mcb4500m.nc

+Now do rest of preprocessing at the NetCDF level, with a merge of SeaRISE and MCB data:

     $ cp ../pism_Greenland_5km_v1.1.nc searise5km.nc
     $ ~/pism/util/nc2cdo.py searise5km.nc
     $ ./remap2mcb.py searise5km.nc mcb4500m.nc fix4500m.nc

+View and do final conversion to PETSc binary:

     $ ncview -minmax all fix4500m.nc
     $ ../grn2petsc.py fix4500m.nc fix4500m.dat